carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 //===---------------------------------------------------------------------===//

-Teach the coallescer to coales vregs of different register classes. e.g. FR32 / FR64 to VR128.
+Teach the coalescer to coalesce vregs of different register classes. e.g. FR32 / FR64 to VR128.

 //===---------------------------------------------------------------------===//